Vallisneria Care – A Complete Guide

 Where To Buy

-Vals are very common plants in the freshwater aquarium trade and are usually very affordable.
+Vals are very common plants in the freshwater aquarium trade and are very affordable.
 You should have no problem picking up a few plants at your local fishkeeping shop or pet store.

 Alternatively, buy from a trusted online store who sells a variety of high quality plants.
 Check out their website for correctly labeled Vallsineria plants of many interesting species and varieties.
 Shopping online takes the guess work since they will be properly label the plant when you order.